ehu009/d20-maker/README.md

 From that point onwards, just run `make` from the main directory.
 #### Running
-First argument to the program specifies an input image: e.g. `d20-maker *my-image.png`*
+First argument to the program specifies an input image: e.g. `d20-maker my-image.png`
 If no image is specified, `default.jpg` will be used.
 ##### For Windows users
 There's a `start.bat` provided, allowing you to use a file browser to select your input image.
 #### Controlling
-All you need is a mouse with a scroll-wheel.
+All you need is a mouse / touchpad device featuring scroll functionality.
-Select between possible triangles by hovering over them with the mouse.
-A selected triangle is placed by using left mouse button.
+A triangle is placed by using left mouse button.
+##### The first triangle
+Move the triangle around with your mouse.
 When placing your first triangle, you may use the scroll-wheel to resize or rotate the triangle.
 Pressing the scroll-wheel or right mouse button will let you switch between resizing and rotating.
+##### All other triangles
+After having placed the first triangle, a 'reset' button will be provided - allowing for clearing all triangles and starting over, without restarting the program.
+Select between possible triangles by hovering over them with the mouse.
+##### No more triangles available
+When all 20 triangles have been placed, there will be provided a button for saving the generated image, as well as a fader for choosing folding line visibility.
+The interface of these will be located to the right of the image.
+#### Output
+All saved images will be stored in `.bmp` format, with a unique file name.
+They will be placed in the folder named `output`.

 ### To-do list